|Nutrition Facts (per serving)|

 The fish balls are hearty enough to serve as a main meal, along with some sides.
 They can also be a side dish or made into a lighter main meal if served alongside a salad.
 Although they are far better fresh, it is possible to cook them and then freeze them.
 You'll want to defrost them and then heat them up in the microwave or in the oven prior to serving.
 If you are going to make these codfish balls, consider making a second batch just to freeze.

-- 4 cups of mashed potatoes (potatoes only, no added milk or butter, chilled)
+4 cups chilled mashed potatoes (potatoes only, no added milk or butter)

 Steam the cod until it is cooked through and flaky.
 The easiest way is to put pieces of the cod of it into a steamer basket over a pot of boiling water.
 When it is fully cooked, remove the cod from the steamer, put it in a large bowl, and flake the meat.
 Put the flaked cod in the refrigerator to chill.